COR® and SECOR® Audits

 The Audit Review Committee

-The Audit Review Committee (ARC) is comprised of representatives from Northern Safety Network Yukon (NSNY), industry, and Yukon Workers’ Compensation Health and Safety Board (YWCHSB) and a NSNY endorsed external auditor.
+The Audit Review Committee (ARC) is comprised of representatives from Northern Safety Network Yukon (NSNY), industry, and Workers' Safety & Compensation Board (WSCB) and a NSNY endorsed external auditor.

 The primary purpose of ARC is to provide a mechanism for making recommendations to the NSNY Board on any disputes that are related to the Yukon COR Program.
 Recommendations will be based on an established standard disciplinary action process used when auditors are not following the Auditor Agreement and Code of Ethics and in the event that companies are not in compliance with the national standards set forth by the COR Program, or in cases when companies are disputing their audit results.

 ARC is also responsible for reviewing and providing feedback on audit standards and program development to the NSNY Board.
-Application of disputes or appeals can come from companies/organizations, NSNY, YWCHSB, or external auditors.
+Application of disputes or appeals can come from companies/organizations, NSNY, WSCB, or external auditors.

 The objective of ARC is to provide a forum that: